CSS Style Guide

 OOCSS, or “Object Oriented CSS”, is an approach for writing CSS that encourages you to think about your stylesheets as a collection of “objects”: reusable, repeatable snippets that can be used independently throughout a website.

-Nicole Sullivan's OOCSS wiki
+Nicole Sullivan's

-Smashing Magazine's Introduction to OOCSS
+Smashing Magazine's

 BEM, or “Block-Element-Modifier”, is a naming convention for classes in HTML and CSS.
 It was originally developed by Yandex with large codebases and scalability in mind, and can serve as a solid set of guidelines for implementing OOCSS.

-CSS Trick's BEM 101
+CSS Trick's

-Harry Roberts' introduction to BEM
+Harry Roberts'

 We recommend a variant of BEM with PascalCased “blocks”, which works particularly well when combined with components (e.g. React).
 Underscores and dashes are still used for modifiers and children.